modular/modular/KGEN/test/mojo-debug/README.md

 info sections and provide a nice debugging experience: llvm-lit tests and python SB tests.

+See `Support/python/modular/utils/debuglib/debugger.py` for some useful information regarding the underlying LLDB support.

 ## llvm-lit tests

 These tests assert on the LLDB CLI's output and should print variables using